-Timna Park north of Eilat
+- Timna Park north of Eilat

-Peres Park in Holon next to the Children’s Museum and Music Garden
+- Peres Park in Holon next to the Children’s Museum and Music Garden

-Anava Park, Modi’in
+- Anava Park, Modi’in

-Shvil Hatapuzim near Hadera
+- Shvil Hatapuzim near Hadera

-- Whitewater rafting and kayaking
+Whitewater rafting and kayaking

 Nearby Kfar Blum Kayaks offers a variety of routes on the Hatzbani and Banias streams leading to the Jordan, for ages 5 and up.
 Choose a six-person raft, kayak for two, or kayak-and-zipline option.
 The Top Rope Adventure Park and an overnight campground add to the site’s attractions.

 Float at Israel’s national parks

 Israel’s national parks are not all about hardcore, sweaty hiking – quite a few of them have amazing water sources for some serene floating.

 Our top pick would have to be Gan Hashlosha National Park (the Sachne) in the Beit She’an Valley, which is basically a collection of natural swimming pools surrounded by spacious lawns.
-And while it’s pretty packed in summer, it’s still not to be missed.
+And while it’s pretty packed in summer, it’s not to be missed.

 There’s an amazing world of fish in the Red Sea.
-In Israel’s southern resort city of Eilat, visitors of all ages can watch the colorful fish and corals through the enormous windows of the Underwater Observatory at Coral World Marine Park.
+In Israel’s southern resort city of Eilat, visitors can watch the colorful fish and corals through the enormous windows of the Underwater Observatory at Coral World Marine Park.
 The park also has a shark tank where you can watch the staff feed and interact with the sharks.

 Additional places to observe the undersea world in Eilat are Coral Beach Nature Reserve, which offers wading pools, an observation bridge, and opportunities for snorkeling and scuba diving.

-- Swim with dolphins
+Swim with dolphins

 Age and health limits apply for each of the different activities, so make sure to choose the one best suited to your family before jumping in.

 When the weather is sweltering, there’s no better way to stay cool than to go underground to Israel’s fascinating tunnels.

-Grab a flashlight, bathing suit and water shoes and head over to the Mey Kedem archaeological site in Alona Park near Caesarea, open May through August.
+Grab a flashlight, bathing suit and water shoes and head over to the Mey Kedem archeological site in Alona Park near Caesarea, open May through August.
 The visit starts with a short movie about the Roman water canal system (available in English) followed by a guided tour of the 280-meter tunnel that was part of a water system during the Roman and Byzantine periods.
 The water can get as high as 70 centimeters (27.5 inches) so it’s not for little children.

 The Templars Tunnel in Acre (Akko) is a 150-meter-long part of a seaside fortress built by the Templars, a military-monastic Christian order in the 12th-13th century.
 Discovered in 1994, the tunnel once served as a strategic passageway from the palace to the port.
 You can combine your tunnel trek with a visit to the 18th century Turkish bath.
 Recommended for ages three and up; kids under five admitted free.